Derick Roberson

-Derick Roberson (born November 15, 1995) is an American football linebacker for the Houston Roughnecks of the XFL.
-He played college football at Sam Houston State.
+Derick Roberson (born November 15, 1995) is an American football linebacker for the DC Defenders of the United Football League (UFL).
+Following two seasons with Texas, Roberson played college football at Sam Houston State.

 Professional career

 Tennessee Titans

 Roberson was signed by the Tennessee Titans as an undrafted free agent on May 9, 2019.
 He was waived on August 31, 2019, and was signed to the practice squad the next day.
 Roberson was promoted to the active roster on October 19, 2019, but was waived three days later and re-signed back to the practice squad.
 He was promoted to the active roster again on November 26, 2019.
-During a Week 16 38-28 loss to the New Orleans Saints, Roberson recorded his first two career sacks on Drew Brees.
+During a Week 16 38–28 loss to the New Orleans Saints, Roberson recorded his first two career sacks on Drew Brees.
 In the regular-season finale against the Houston Texans, he recorded three tackles and a sack in the 35-14 road victory.

 On September 28, 2021, Roberson was placed on injured reserve on September 28, 2021.
 He was activated on November 16.